 Builds Cash Value: As a living benefit, the cash value allows you to borrow money from the policy at any time.
 As the policy owner pays the monthly premiums, a portion goes into the cash value account.
 This account grows over the years, providing a financial tool that the owner can easily access.

 Affordability: Unlike larger, more traditional whole life insurance policies, burial insurance comes with smaller death benefit options.
 A smaller death benefit makes for more affordable premium payments.
 Coverage is available from $2,000 – $40,000 depending on the provider, whereas traditional policies begin around $50,000.

 No Medical Exam: Final expense life insurance is simplified issue coverage, meaning that the underwriting can be done completely over the phone with no in-person medical exam.
 The application process will include a few questions about the senior’s health to qualify for most plans.

 No Waiting Period Options: For seniors that qualify, immediate coverage is available.
 Smoking tobacco with a pipe does not disqualify you from instant coverage.
 Qualification is based upon the applicant’s health at the time.
 The maximum waiting period is two years.

 The Cost of Funeral Insurance for Pipe Smokers

 Most burial insurance companies will charge an inflated rate for seniors who use tobacco.
-The prices below reflect the price range that a pipe user should expect to pay with varying health conditions.
+The funeral insurance quotes below reflect the price range a pipe user can expect to pay.
 The lower the price, the healthier the insured will need to be.